jhunnius/rusty_emu/src/components/README.md

 1. **Implement Core Traits**: Start with `Component` trait implementation
 2. **Define Pin Configuration**: Specify required pins and their purposes
 3. **Implement Timing**: Add clock cycle processing in `update()` method
-4. **Add Specialized Traits**: Implement CPU, Memory, or other specialized traits as needed
+4. **Add Specialized Functionality**: Implement component-specific methods and behaviors as needed
 5. **Write Tests**: Add comprehensive unit tests for the new component
 6. **Update Exports**: Add the component to the appropriate module exports